ptlillis/employee-tracker/README.md

 ## Issues

-I'm still struggling with the create employee and assign a role.
-I have the choices listed with labels, but they are not displaying in the command line.
-With more time, I plan to re-assess joins and expand database functionality.
+I'm still struggling with the full functionality here, but I can confirm I am getting some of the information into my tables.
+I am struggling most on the Update Employee functions, the errors persist.
+I will keep working at this and attempt to re-submit.